Also known as: Hay fever, Nasal allergies, Seasonal allergy, Seasonal allergic rhinitis, Allergies - allergic rhinitis or Allergy - allergic rhinitis

 Symptoms that may develop later include:

-If your doctor determines you cannot undergo skin testing, special blood tests may help with the diagnosis.
-These tests can measure the levels of specific allergy-related substances, especially one called immunoglobulin E (IgE).
+If your doctor determines you cannot have skin testing, special blood tests may help with the diagnosis.
+These tests, known as IgE RAST tests, can measure the levels of allergy-related substances.

-For mild allergic rhinitis, a nasal wash can be helpful for removing mucus from the nose.
-You can purchase a saline solution at a drug store or make one at home using one cup of warm water, half a teaspoon of salt, and pinch of baking soda.
+For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
+You can buy a saline solution at a drug store or make one at home using 1 cup (240 milliliters) of warm water, half a teaspoon (3 grams) of salt, and pinch of baking soda.

 Treatments for allergic rhinitis include:

-Some people (particularly children) may outgrow an allergy as the immune system becomes less sensitive to the allergen.
-However, as a general rule, once a substance causes allergies for an individual, it can continue to affect the person over the long term.
+Some people, especially children, may outgrow an allergy as the immune system becomes less sensitive to the trigger.
+But once a substance, such as pollen, causes allergies, it often continues to have a long-term effect on the person.

 - Review date:

 - December 07, 2016

 - Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.